JoeWroe/mars-rover/README.md

 ```

 **User Story 7**
 *In order to control a rover, NASA sends a simple string of letters...
-‘M’ means move forward one grid point, and maintain the same heading.*
+‘M’ means move forward one grid point, and maintain the same heading.* :heavy_check_mark:
 ```
 As a NASA controller,
 So that I can advance on the grid,